mymth/vanillajs-datepicker/docs/overview.md

 > <sup>\*</sup> These keys are defined as shourcut key, and can be changed/disabled with the [shortcutKeys](options?id=shortcutKeys) option.<br>
 > <sup>\*\*</sup> By default, <kbd>Ctrl</kbd>/<kbd>Meta</kbd> + <kbd>←</kbd>, <kbd>Ctrl</kbd>/<kbd>Meta</kbd> + <kbd>→</kbd>, and <kbd>Ctrl</kbd>/<kbd>Meta</kbd> + <kbd>↑</kbd> are not included in this because they are assigned as deault shortcut keys for Prev/Next buttons and view switch, and start functioning as this if unassigned from shortcut key with [shortcutKeys](options?id=shortcutKeys).
 >
-> Note: Keyboard operation is not supported by inline picker.
+> Note: On inline picker...
+> - keyboard operation works when the associated block element has `tabindex` attribute.
+> - operations related to picker's visibility and edit mode are not available.

 ## Edit Mode